pendulum-chain/collator-monitoring/README.md

 ### Optional

 - `PERCENTAGE` - The percentage of the average number of blocks authored per collator in 24 hours which is considered to be acceptable collator performance.
 Defaults to `75`.
+- `WAIT_TIME_DAYS` - The number of days to wait before reporting collators who haven't authored any blocks.
+Defaults to `7`.